mk3-v8/esxi-telegram-bot/README.md

 # ESXi Telegram Bot

-A Telegram bot designed to interact with an ESXi server, allowing authorized users to manage virtual machines (VMs) with commands such as listing, starting, stopping, resetting, and taking screenshots.
+A Telegram bot designed to interact with an ESXi server, allowing authorized users to manage virtual machines (VMs) with commands such as listing, starting, stopping, resetting, cloning, deleting, and taking screenshots.

 ![ESXi Telegram Bot](esxi_telegram.png)

 ## Features
-- List all VMs with their current status.
+- **List VMs**: Get a list of all VMs with their current status.
-- Start, stop, and reset VMs by name.
+- **Start, Stop, and Reset VMs**: Easily manage VM power states.
+- **Clone VM**: Create a new VM by cloning an existing one with dynamic datastore selection.
+- **Delete VM**: Unregister and completely remove a VM along with its storage.
-- Take screenshots of VMs and send them directly through Telegram.
+- **Take VM Screenshots**: Capture and send screenshots of VMs directly through Telegram.
-- User-based permission system to control access to commands.
+- **User-based Permission System**: Control access to commands for specific users.

 ## Prerequisites
 - Docker and Docker Compose installed on your system.